TonysTinyToes/Python-Challenge/README.md

 The winner of the election based on popular vote

 Once these results are printed to the terminal, the script writes that infrmation into a new text file, titled "Election_Analysis.txt" inside the PyPoll analysis folder.

+## Credits
+I worked with ChatGPT to have it explain a few functions found in previous assignments/ course material as well as explain the syntax.
+For this assignment, the ".append" function (used to continually edit lists in each script [of the $ change by month and the list of candidates]) was recommended by ChatGPT.